rauschma/markcheck/doc/manual/reference.md

   * Body
   * Body LineMod
   * Applied LineMod: `applyToBody`
+    * Example: Wrap a function around a body that includes other functions that it calls.
   * Includes
 * Inner lines from SequenceSnippet:
-  * Lines of sequence elements, concatenated
+  * Inner lines of sequence elements, concatenated
 * Outer lines from Snippet (either a SequenceSnippet or a SingleSnippet)
+  * Applied LineMod: `applyToOuter`.
-  * Applied LineMod: `applyToOuter` (e.g. a function around a multi-part snippet)
+    * Example: Wrap a function around a multi-part snippet.
 * Global lines (always outer):
   * Language LineMod
   * Config lines

+❌ TODO:

+* Translator (not translated: before, after, around)
+* Outer LineMods only wrap
-❌ TODO: translator (not translated: before, after, around), outer LineMods only wrap, only one of them is used: Body LineMod, applyToBody LineMod
+* Only one of them is used: body LineMod, applyToBody LineMod